-But truth be told, the average slot player doesn’t care about any of that.
-In fact, the average player hardly even knows (or cares) about the difference between Microgaming and NetEnt.
-They’re just people looking for a fun, relaxing time, hoping to win money of course.
+Whatever the case, the common slot player doesn’t care much about the mathematical engines or the mechanical parts behind slots.
+In fact, most players hardly even know (or cares) about who’s who in the industry.
+They’re just people looking for a fun, relaxing time, or better yet – hoping to win money.
 And they’ll play anything that looks fun.
-RTP, what’s that?
+RTP, who cares?

 For those of us however who play a lot and that have started to learn stuff along they way know that there are certain games, and maybe even providers as a whole, to avoid.
 Most games you really don’t need any stats to know if they are good or bad.
 For example, a slot that only seems to pay peanuts, has no real potential, gives you a big win celebration at 15x and still is super hard to trigger bonus on, is something many of us will start to raise suspicion against in time.